Ray Milland: Directing

-Later career

 Retirement and Markham

 Milland then retired for six months before deciding to go back to work, commenting, "my wife told me I'd better get a job of some kind because I was making her a nervous wreck ... hanging around the house."

 From 1958 to 1960, Milland starred in the CBS detective series, Markham, originally called Crisis.

 During the making of the show Milland remarked, "it's becoming more and more of an effort to go on acting.
 I know it's a wonderful way to make a living but any job you don't like becomes difficult and I just don't like acting.
 I never have.
 I do it because I can't make a living any other way.
 Standing in front of a crew playing love scenes embarasses me.
 I'm as self conscious as hell and I want to get it over with.
 You get up too early and you finish too late and you feel like a lackey."

 The show failed to capture the expected significant audience, even though it followed the western Gunsmoke.

 He retired again, this time to the French Riviera in 1960.
 However, he soon became bored and started acting again.